h0uter/h0uter.github.io/_pages/tools.md

 permalink: /tools/
 title: tools
 # description: Tools of the trade.
-description: "Mechanical engineering in Dutch literally translates to toolmakership.
+description: 'Mechanical engineering in Dutch literally translates to "toolmakership".
 Turns out software tools are just as useful and important!
-Here are some of the tools I enjoy using: "
+Here are some of the tools I enjoy using: '

 nav: false
 nav_order: 5